 Compensation You Can get after Losing Someone in A Vehicular Manslaughter

-If the court accepts the death as vehicular manslaughter, the remaining family member can claim compensation.
+If the court accepts the death as vehicular manslaughter, the remaining family member can claim compensation with the help of a murder lawyer.
 Depending on the situation, the family member can recover some damages.
 She/he is entitled to-

 - He can get full or partial medical expenses.
 This expense includes an emergency ambulance, medical cost, hospitalization cost, and other expenses that occurred due to the accident.